TawfiqKhan/pixel-artwork/README.md

 * Click on any square and it will fill with your choose color.
 * keep playing with the squares and have Fun!!

 ## Creator

-Special3220 a Udacity Student of Front-End Web Developer nanodegree program.
+Md Tawfiqul Hasan Khan a Student of Enterprise Web and Mobile Developer program at triOS Collge.